AIM events provide an opportunity for SMEs and industry members to network with and learn from the foremost experts in the composites field.

 Accurately estimating the cost of manufacturing a composite part is essential to the success of small, medium and large businesses alike; but where should you begin?
 Many factors such as material and consumable prices, labour cost, purchase and maintenance of equipment and tooling, energy cost, development cost, overhead cost as well as production run numbers and rates can affect the total cost of a part.
 Many of these factors also involve a certain amount of uncertainty.

-In this virtual application + impact mobilization (AIM) event we’ll outline the key aspects of costing composite parts and draw your attention to aspects of costing that perhaps you haven’t considered before.
-This content will be suitable for all individuals including owners, sales people, engineers, designers and anyone whose job might relate to cost estimation.
+In this virtual application + impact mobilization (AIM) event we outline the key aspects of costing composite parts and draw your attention to aspects of costing that perhaps you haven’t considered before.

 Composite Materials Engineering 12-Part Webinar Series